devlobaugh-lab/crate-tracker/README.md

 - Requires login with google account
     - allows app to have different users with different save data
     - data is saved in cloud (firebase), allowing user to move between devices
-- User is only allowed to be logged into one device at a time (it will log you out of others)
 - Mobile-first responsive layout using TailwindCSS.
 - Dockerized for easy deployment.
 - Setup to be hosted on Firebase as well.